YourEpicness/Project1/README.md

-# Project1
+# project1
- ITM 361 Project 1
+ project 1 for itmd362